 English Language Arts (K-8)

 The Teachers College Reading and Writing (TCRWP) Units of Study curriculum serves as the one of the core aspects of the 3-5 reading/writing program.
 We believe that workshop pedagogy produces “joyful engagement with literacy” for our students.
 Reading Writing workshop instructional methods are founded on the principles of student agency and independent choice.
-One of the most recognizable features of any workshop classroom is the emphasis on providing long stretches of independent reading and writing time to children, and through productive struggle, become discerning readers and writers, as well as “expert, critical thinkers.”
+One of the most recognizable features of any workshop classroom is the emphasis on providing sustained stretches of independent reading and writing time to children while teaching skills and strategies to support fiction and nonfiction comprehension.
+A workshop classroom also seeks to build discerning readers and writers, as well as “expert, critical thinkers.”
 In addition, students in grades 2-4 spend part of the literacy block engaged in focused word study activities through the Words Their Way (Pearson) program elements.

-To demonstrate authentic support of these goals, in 2018, our District purchased (and continuously updates), diverse, leveled/unleveled, genre and interest based K-8 classroom libraries, curated by a team of literacy experts and librarians from TCRWP.
+In 2018, our District began a multi year initiative to infuse diverse, multi genre, high interest books into our K-8 classrooms.
 The books in our classroom libraries are designed to both support the classroom independent reading routines, and to travel home weekly with students in their personal book baggie.
 During the foundational years (K-2), the classroom libraries also include the most up-to-date engaging decodable texts, picture books, and leveled readers.
 We encourage students to read at least twenty minutes per day.
-Bedtime is the perfect time for the entire family to unplug, and to close the day with a print based book.
+Bedtime is the perfect time for the entire family to unplug, and to close the day with a print book.

 In grades six through eight, our curriculum relies on a traditional approach to the study of major works of literature and nonfiction that represent the best foundation for secondary level literature and writing instruction.
 Writing instruction is based on the process approach.
 We believe in building background knowledge, comprehension strategies, and vocabulary through the study of challenging core texts.
 Students take part in authentic research, performance based assessments, and personalized learning modules of study and have both formal and informal opportunities to write in all modes.
 Additionally, all students self-select a full length fiction/nonfiction text during one unit of study each year, reading at their just right level and engaging in workshop activities with their peers.
-The middle school curriculum is further enhanced through the addition of Study Sync, a digital ELA platform that offers highly engaging, multi-media digital access to differentiated, targeted skills instruction in all aspects of literacy.
+Students in grades seven and eight pursue online morphological study to support vocabulary acquisition and word analysis skills (Membean).
+The middle school curriculum is further enhanced through the addition of Study Sync, an online multimedia ELA platform that offers digital access to diverse literature and nonfiction while providing differentiated, targeted skills instruction in all aspects of literacy.

 Grades 6-8: Pacing Guides